Milk: Non-culinary uses

 A milk bath is a bath taken in milk rather than just water.
 Often additives such as oatmeal, honey, and scents such as rose, daisies and essential oils are mixed in.
 Milk baths use lactic acid, an alpha hydroxy acid, to dissolve the proteins which hold together dead skin cells.

 Interspecies milk consumption

 The consumption of milk between species is not unique to humans.
-Seagulls, Sheathbills, Skuas, Western Gulls and African feral cats have been reported to directly pilfer milk from the elephant seals’ teats.
+Seagulls, sheathbills, skuas, western gulls and feral cats have been reported to directly pilfer milk from the elephant seals' teats.

-Jewish/Kosher milk

-Chalav Yisrael is the term of Jewish religious law regulating consumption of milk.